You Have 7 Days. Here Is How to Use Them.

 After the Exam

-Photograph your score report with your phone.
-Pearson VUE only retains your most recent report.
+Keep your score report.
 If you need to retake, this report is your most valuable diagnostic tool.
-Save it.
+It tells you which areas need work instead of forcing you to guess.

 If you passed: congratulations.
 The post-exam guide covers your next steps.